-Ms. Martin referenced the Board-approved legislative proposal to amend the definition of occupational therapy to add in telehealth as an option for service delivery and establish Standards of Practice for Telehealth and reported she was unable to acquire an author for this proposal.
+Ms. Martin referenced the Board-approved legislative proposal that amended the definition of occupational therapy by adding telehealth as an option for service delivery and established Standards of Practice for Telehealth.
+Ms. Martin reported she was unable to acquire an author for this proposal.